 If all the lights are green, then pouring some paint thinner down the drain will get the job done (make sure to follow this with a pot of boiling hot water to clear any excess paint).
 The problem is this only works for a very small amount of paint clog.

-To find out just how much paint is clogging your pipes, you might need to use a flexible camera or drain snake.
-To get one of those, you either have to buy it or hire a professional drain cleaning service which kind of beats the whole purpose of doing all this yourself.
+To find out just how much paint is clogging your pipes, you might need to use a flexible camera sewer locator to survey the clog.
+It might be possible to use a plumbing snake to break up the clog if it’s not too deep.
+If you don’t have these and don’t wish to buy them, you can hire a professional drain cleaning service.
+Of course, this beats the whole purpose of doing all this yourself.

-Tip: if you don’t have a paint thinner, then try baking soda.
+Tip: if you don’t have a paint thinner, then try baking soda and vinegar.
 It’s not as effective but still might do the trick if the clog isn’t very large.